MingEn82/weatherClassification/README.md

 2. LSTM
 3. Support Vector Machines with the Radial Basis Function (RBF) kernel

-# Models we experimented with
+# Other models we experimented with
 * Support Vector Machines with the linear kernel
 * Multi-layer Perceptron Classifier
 * Balanced Bagging Classifier